Cooper-Thomas1/OblivionaireOnline/phase2/phase-two-report-final.md

 ```c
 bool validate_email(const char *email, size_t *out_len);
 ```

-- On bigger than `EMAIL_LENGTH` strings, then we assume that the caller did not intend that (i.e. pass an invalid length email).
-Thus we throw a warning and truncate to `EMAIL_LENGTH` the email into `account_t.email`, and carry on with the code.
+- If the input email exceeds `EMAIL_LENGTH`, we assume this was unintended by the caller.
+In such cases, we log a warning, truncate the email to fit within the allowed length, and proceed with the operation.
-- On success copy the strlen of the amount of bytes to copy (up to `EMAIL_LENGTH`).
-This ensures the correct amount of bytes are copied in subsequent `memcpy` calls.
+- On success, we use `strnlen()` to determine the number of bytes to copy (up to `EMAIL_LENGTH`), ensuring that `memcpy` only copies a valid and bounded range.
-- Issues with what we should constitute as a valid email.
-Does it need a "@" symbol? does it need characters on either side of the "@" symbol?
-Is the empty string valid?
-In the end, we decided to follow the project spec strictly, and only permit ASCII printable characters with no spaces.
-Thus the empty string is valid.
+- We also encountered ambiguity around what constitutes a "valid" email.
+Should it include an "@" symbol?
+Require characters on both sides of it?
+Allow empty strings?
+Ultimately, we chose to follow the project specification strictly and only accept ASCII-printable characters with no whitespace.
+By that definition, even an empty string is considered valid.

 ```c
 bool validate_birthdate(const char *bday, size_t *out_len);
 ```

-- Assumes that the caller can reasonably pass the string `0000-00-00` as a default value, and this is explicitly permitted.
-As given in `account.h`.
+- Assumes that the caller may reasonably provide `"0000-00-00"` as a default birthdate value, which is explicitly permitted in `account.h`.
 - Assumes all dates are permitted.
 This is strictly following the project specs.
 - Assumes the `time.h` library safely validates dates.
-- Had issues with the formatting of the birthdate string, as originally we were trying to store the NULL-terminator which would overwrite the 10th byte of the birthdate (which was incorrect).
-In the end, we decided to not store the NULL-terminator in the `account_t->birthdate` field to store the correct amount of bytes.
+- Initially, we encountered an issue with storing the birthdate string: attempting to include a null terminator caused us to overwrite the final byte of the fixed-length `birthdate` field.
+To resolve this, we chose not to store the null terminator in `account_t->birthdate`, ensuring the full 10-character date format is preserved as specified.

 ```c
 bool hash_password(const char *pw, char *out_hash, size_t out_hash_len);
 ```

-- Assumes that the `pw` string is small enough to be put into the `libsodium crypto_pwhash_str_alg()` call.
-Have stress tested and that it appears the arbitrary limits on C string sizes limit the strings first.
+- We assume the `pw` string is short enough to be safely passed into `libsodium`'s `crypto_pwhash_str_alg()`.
+In our testing, the C string length limits kicked in before anything broke on the libsodium side, so we didn’t run into practical issues.
-- Issues with selecting a secure and easy to use crypto library, settled for `libsodium` with safe default values that seem to fit salt + hash into the `HASH_LENGTH` as defined in `account.h`, so stuck with it.
+- We had to pick a crypto library that was both secure and easy to use.
+After some trial and error, we settled on `libsodium` because its defaults (e.g., Argon2id with built-in salt) worked well and the resulting hash fit within the `HASH_LENGTH` defined in `account.h`.
+So we stuck with it.

 ```c
 int safe_memcpy(char *dest, const char *src, size_t max_len);